TARC Repeaters

 This repeater system is a stable platform to be used in times of emergencies by Amateur Radio Operators.
 It is designed to support the same area that the National Weather Service and Salvation Army cover.
 At this time, the system covers about 50,000 square miles of eastern Oklahoma, the southern edge of Kansas and western Arkansas; The central hub repeater is in Tulsa.
 The system extends to the north and east, to Bartlesville and Ketchum and Decatur, AR.
 To the west the system has repeaters in Mannford, Ponca City, Stillwater and North Edmond.
 To the south and east there are repeaters at Mounds, Muskogee, Tahlequah, Cavenal Mountain near Poteau, Fort Smith, AR, McAlester, Blu Mountain near Enterprise and Daisy OK.

-The TARC manages and controls the system from the gateway repeater in east Tulsa on 443.850 Mhz.
+The TARC manages and controls the system from the gateway repeater in east Tulsa on 443.850 MHz.
 In Tulsa, this repeater system can link with two VHF repeaters for local Nets.
 The systems primary use is for Weather Nets and wide area community support.
 A complete list of all the linked repeaters and their current status follows.

 The system is open for use to all Amateur Operators at all times except during controlled nets, when traffic is directed through the Control Operator(s).
 TARC reserves the right to control this system and all systems linked to it.